THE GREEN GOURMETS

 This is far from being a lost cause.
 Organizations such as Slow Food and Eurotoques have been formed in support of these very principles.
 Their motivation may appear to be primarily aesthetic, but artists and craftspersons, when they adhere unswervingly to qualitative principles in a quantitatively governed society, become, like Alice Waters, profoundly and ineluctably political.

 My thanks to Charles Shere for most of my direct knowledge of Chez Panisse, and for his useful suggestions.
 I claim credit only for any errors or misinterpretations.
-This article appears in an earlier version in the GFW website, where a PDF copy is also available.
 It first appeared in the present form in Radical Poetics 2.
 An ealier shorter version was written for The Food Magazine.

 Joanna Blythman, “Simple Pleasures” [Euro-Toques], The [ London] Guardian Weekend, July 18, 1998.